Purdue outlasts Tennessee 48-45 in OT in Music City Bowl

 This high-scoring game featured a flurry of big plays and points in the final five minutes only to see Purdue’s defense make the deciding play.

-On the first possession of overtime, Jamar Brown and Kieren Douglasstopped Vols running back Jaylen Wright short on fourth-and-goal.
+On the first possession of overtime, Jamar Brown and Kieren Douglas stopped Vols running back Jaylen Wright short on fourth-and-goal at the 1.
 The stop was upheld on review for Wright’s forward progress being stopped despite Wright reaching the ball over the goal line before the whistle without a knee touching the ground while laying on top of Douglas.

 “I love these guys,” Heupel said.
 “They fight, they scratch, they claw and they compete.
 We came up a play short.”